Looking Out for Yourself in Society

 Combining Individualist and Communalist approaches to ethical choice generates a Q Arena dealing with prosperity.

-The taxonomy has put flesh that truism that each of us is egotistical and yet we must protect the socio-physical environment on which we depend.
+The taxonomy has put flesh on the truism that each of us is egotistical and yet we must protect the socio-physical environment on which we depend.
 Unrestrained individualism leads to the tragedy of the commons—the destruction of goods that we all share.

 Investigation of methods for getting benefit from our interactions with others generated a structure in which common-sense was confirmed.

 Intuitively, we are aware that there is more to life than rank individualism, even if modulated by communalism.
-Again, taxonomic investigation confirmed this sense when it revealed the presence of a «better self».
-The better self calls for egotism to be transcended, not least because it is basis of evil.
+Taxonomic investigation confirmed this sense when it revealed the presence of a «better self» within the Root complex.
+The better self calls for egotism to be transcended, not least because it is the source of evil.

 However, the better self is not a replacement for our everyday self.
 We must not, indeed cannot, neglect our everyday self.
-The only people who can do that are those, like Buddhist monks, who are actively and continuously supported by their local community.
+The only people who can do that are those, like Buddhist monks and Hasidic rabbis, who are actively and continuously respected and supported by their local community.

 Naming

 The framework to be developed here could be entitled «Looking after Yourself», but the problem for our everyday self is that everyone wants the same thing.
 Everyday life has an unavoidable competitive element.
-To ignore that is to suffer unnecessarily.
-So the framework is entitled, perhaps provocatively, «Looking Out for Yourself».
+To ignore that is to fail to handle yourself effectively.
+So the framework is entitled, perhaps provocatively for those who see individualism as the bane of society, «Looking Out for Yourself».

-Financial security, which draws on all the interacting for benefit approaches, contributes to looking after yourself.
-The Tree pattern, which emerges from the spiral pattern, provides for social standing, and this is the context for any personal effort on your own behalf.
+Financial security, the Spiral evolution which draws successively and cumulatively on all the interacting for benefit approaches, contributes to looking after yourself.
+The Tree pattern, which emerges from that spiral pattern, provides a framework for social standing, which is the unavoidable context for all personal efforts on your own behalf.

 All the interacting-for-benefit approaches are self-serving.
-Taking them altogether will maximize self-interest.
-It is evident, once again, that a key value from each approach will need to be identified.
-Treating these as monads to be combined in a structural hierarchy can be expected to identify essential components for self-management and self-sufficiency insofar as that is possible.
+Taking them together will therefore maximize the pursuit of self-interest.
+As in previous similar frameworks, a key value from each approach must be identified.
+Treating these as monads to be combined in a structural hierarchy can be expected to identify essential components for self-management and self-sufficiency, insofar as that is possible.

 The Structural Hierarchy